Kurokesu/ar0234-v4l2-driver/README.md

 sudo ninja -C build install
 ```

+> [!TIP]
+> On devices with 1GB of memory or less, the build may exceed available memory.
+Append the `-j 1` flag to meson commands to limit the build to a single process.

 > [!WARNING]
 > `libcamera` does not yet have a stable binary interface.
 Always build `rpicam-apps` after you build `libcamera`.